 Rice cooker vs Instant Pot

-With a rice cooker, like the brand Zojirushi models I have written about, it’s simply a matter of adding rice per the measuring scoop provided and water to the level marked on the pot.
+With the smart rice cookers like the models by Zojirushi, Cuckoo, and Tiger, it’s simply a matter of adding rice using the supplied measuring scoop and then fill with water to the level marked inside the pot.

-But then, the latest rice cookers, like the one shown here, include steaming and pressure cooking and more.
+But then, the latest rice cookers include steaming and pressure cooking and more.
 The difference is the many programs you’ll find with these are suited to cooking rice, oats and other grains, not meats and hearty meals you do in a pressure cooker like the Instant Pot.

 Is instapot good for cooking rice?